 In 2016, Viktorija Todorovska and her partner relocated from Chicago to the French Riviera (Nice); to see if they could adjust to the lifestyle.
 In her case, there was probably no question that living near the azure waters of the Mediterranean would suit her soul.

-Born in Macedonia (it was part of Yugoslavia at the time), Viktorija explains that making wine was part of the fabric of her childhood.
-Everyone she knew, including all of her family members, was involved in the annual process of converting harvested grapes into wine.
+Born in Macedonia (part of Yugoslavia at the time), Viktorija explains that making wine was part of the fabric of her childhood.
+Everyone she knew, including her family members, was involved in converting harvested grapes into wine annually.

 Viktorija Todorovska is multi-lingual (Croatian, English, French, German, Italian, Macedonian, and Serbian) and multi-talented (chef, sommelier, Wine and Spirits Education Trust (WSET) instructor, and published author).
 She has a Master’s in Teaching as a Second Language and a Ph.D. in Linguistics and Rhetoric from Arizona State University.